eastonYi/transformer/README.md

-# A TensorFlow Implementation of the Transformer: Attention Is All You Need
+# A Simple Version of TensorFlow Implementation of the Transformer: <https://arxiv.org/abs/1706.03762>

-This project is forked from https://github.com/Kyubyong/transformer and some code is token from https://github.com/tensorflow/tensor2tensor
+This project is originally forked from <https://github.com/Kyubyong/transformer>.
+Some core code is taken from <https://github.com/tensorflow/tensor2tensor>.

+## Highlight Features
+- Data processing with bucket mechanism.
+This allow high utilization of computational resources.
+- Beam search that supporting batch input.
+- Configuring all hyper-parameters with yaml.

+## Contact
+Raise an issue or email to <chqiwang@126.com>.